splash-networks/admin-panel-doc/docs/defining-templates.md

 ### Link Flow

 In Link Flow the user has to verify their email address by clicking on a verification link.
 The user is given internet access briefly, typically for 5 min, so they can access their email for completing verification.
 If they don't verify their email address during that time, they will be unauthorized from the network.
-If they do verify their email address, their session will be extended.
+If they do verify their email address, their session will be extended - whether the extension will be applied dynamically on existing session or will apply the next time they connect depends on the hardware type.
+For details refer to the compatibility matrix below.

 Here is an example of Link flow: